scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 **Message Authentication Code (MAC)**.
 In the rest of this document, "MAC" always refers to "Message Authentication Code" and never to "Medium Access Control".
 When "Medium Access Control address" is implied, the phrase "Link Layer Address" is used.

-**Path Segment**: These are derived from Path Segment Construction Beacons (PCBs).
+**Path Segment**: These are derived from Path-Segment Construction Beacons (PCBs).
 A path segment can be (1) an up segment (i.e. a path between a non-core AS and a core AS in the same ISD), (2) a down segment (i.e. the same as an up segment, but in the opposite direction), or (3) a core segment (i.e. a path between core ASes).
 Up to three path segments can be used to create a forwarding path.

-**Path Segment Construction Beacon (PCB)**: Core AS control planes generate PCBs to explore paths within their isolation domain (ISD) and between different ISDs.
+**Path-Segment Construction Beacon (PCB)**: Core AS control planes generate PCBs to explore paths within their isolation domain (ISD) and between different ISDs.
 ASes further propagate selected PCBs to their neighboring ASes.
 These PCBs traverse each AS accumulating information, including Hop Fields (HFs) which can subsequently be used for traffic forwarding.

 **SCION Control Message Protocol (SCMP)**: A signaling protocol analogous to the Internet Control Message Protocol (ICMP).
 This is described in [](#scmp).